SecUpwN/Spotify-AdKiller/README.md

     cd Spotify-AdKiller
     ./install.sh

+A few notes:

+- if you've installed Spotify from any source other than the official repository please make sure that the `spotify` executable is in your `PATH`.

+ You can create a symbolic link, if necessary (e.g. linking `my-spotify` to `spotify` if you are using the user installation of [spotify-make](https://github.com/leamas/spotify-make)).

-Note: The installer script will install Spotify-AdKiller to `$HOME/bin`, which is part of the PATH on Ubuntu and openSUSE.
+- the installer script will install Spotify-AdKiller to `$HOME/bin`, which is part of the PATH on Ubuntu and openSUSE.
 Please follow the instructions in the manual installation section below if your distro is configured differently or if you want to install the script to another folder.

 **Manual installation**

-1. Copy `spotify-adkiller.sh` and `spotify-wrapper.sh` to your PATH (e.g. `$HOME/bin` on openSUSE and Ubuntu) and make both of them executable with `chmod +x spotify-adkiller.sh` and `chmod +x spotify-wrapper.sh`.
+1. Copy `spotify-adkiller.sh` and `spotify-wrapper.sh` to your PATH (e.g. `$HOME/bin` or `/usr/local/bin` on openSUSE and Ubuntu) and make both of them executable with `chmod +x spotify-adkiller.sh` and `chmod +x spotify-wrapper.sh`.

-2. Copy `Spotify (AdKiller).desktop` to `$HOME/.local/share/applications` or any other folder your distro reads `.desktop` launchers from
+2. Copy `Spotify (AdKiller).desktop` to `$HOME/.local/share/applications` or any other folder your distro reads `.desktop` launchers from (e.g. `/usr/share/applications`, `/usr/local/share/applications`)

 The default configuration file will be written automatically on the first startup of the script.